amehrjou/Pyfectious/README.md

 ### Tutorials
-After knowing the general structure of the repository, the best place to start is out comprehensive [Google Colaboratory Notebook](https://colab.research.google.com/drive/1LNOwU-qUjLaHQpqIoKuUZyaNN77BQN3u?usp=sharing), dedicated to explaining fundamental features of Pyfectious and how to perform simulations in the simplest possible way.
+After knowing the general structure of the repository, the best place to start is our comprehensive [Google Colaboratory Notebook](https://colab.research.google.com/drive/1LNOwU-qUjLaHQpqIoKuUZyaNN77BQN3u?usp=sharing), dedicated to explaining fundamental features of Pyfectious and how to perform simulations in the simplest possible way.
 To use it properly, either download the notebook to your personal computer (not recommended) or make a copy on Google Colaboratory (or Google Drive) to save your progress, modifications, and even results.